texfaq/texfaq.github.io/FAQ-instmffont.md

 Installing Metafont fonts is (by comparison with other sorts of font) rather pleasingly simple.
-Nowadays, they are mostly distributed just as the MetaFont source, since modern TeX distributions are able to produce everything the user needs ''on the fly''; however, if the distribution _does_ include TFM files, install them too, since they save a little time and don't occupy much disc space.
+Nowadays, they are mostly distributed just as the MetaFont source, since modern TeX distributions are able to produce everything the user needs "on the fly"; however, if the distribution _does_ include TFM files, install them too, since they save a little time and don't occupy much disc space.
 Always distrust distributions of PK font bitmap files: there's no way of